Kemsing: Sports facilities

 To the east of the village is the large open space known as The Common Field, used for cricket and football, and the Sir Mark Collet Sports Pavilion, with tennis and squash courts.

 The cricket club has been in existence probably since the early 20th century, though no records can be found to establish a firm date.
 Matches were played in the cricketing field, close to the current site before World War I. The Common Field was given to the parish in October 1923 by Sir Mark Collet, with football and cricket being played there after that.
 The cricketers used other parts of the village between 1945 and the late 1950s, but the new (current) pavilion was built in 1987, with a new square also being laid, which has been used since that time.
 There is also a boxing club that operates and participates in local boxing events.

 Crime prevention

-Kemsing has its own police community support officer and neighbourhood officers as well as being covered by regular police patrols.
+Kemsing has its own police community support officer and officers as well as being covered by regular police patrols.
 Neighbourhood officers hold frequent consultations with residents and Kent police.
 Crime in the Kemsing fell by 31 percent in the period 2010-2011.

 Well dressing

-In 2011 well dressing was introduced to the village.
-The 2014 well dressing (below right) commemorates World War I.
+In 2011, well dressing was introduced to the village and the 2014 well dressing (below right) commemorates World War I.